 - Example: If a government allows a manger scene on government property during Christmas and denies citizens the right to put a menorah or minaret, this action would not have a secular purpose.

-- Discussion: Can you think of any examples of government action that have been challenged as effectively promoting a particular religious practice?
+Discussion: Can you think of any examples of government action that have been challenged as effectively promoting a particular religious practice?
+What about discriminating?